vishal-m25/Obsidian/Learnings/java.md

-- Java is always pass-by-value
+- Java is always pass-by-value.
 - Always the type is checked during the compile time.